 Chinese Philosophy – Gongsun Long

-Gongsun’s writings are now lost, but his famous ‘A White Horse Is Not A Horse’ argument lives on.
-Many say that this argument is faulty, but if we follow the thinking of the Daoists and Hui Shi we can see that they are quibbling, and Gongsun is showing us the two types of ‘is’ we saw earlier in Buddhist Logic.
-Gongsun does not mean that a white horse is not in any way a horse, but that in one particular way “a white horse” is not the same thing as “a horse”.
+Gongsun’s writings are now lost, but his infamous A White Horse Is Not A Horse argument lives on.
+Many say that this argument is faulty, but if we follow the thinking of the Daoists and Hui Shi we can see that they are quibbling, and Gongsun is showing us the two types of is, the two found on the top and bottom of Aristotle’s Square of Opposition.
+Gongsun does not mean that a white horse is not in any way a horse, but that saying “a white horse” is not the same thing as saying “a horse” when we use the words in a situation.
 He argues that if one brings a yellow horse, it would not fit the description “a white horse” but it would do fine for the description “a horse”.
 The two are thus different sets and are not identical though one set is a subset of the other.
-This means that “a white horse” is and is not “a horse” (in one way “is” and in another way “is not”), and so he can truly say that “a white horse is not a horse”, like Hui Shi saying the parts of the full truth that sound most paradoxical when said side by side.
+This again follows the mountains and marshes on the same level logic of Hui Shi.

 Consider that you are your finger, but you are also not simply your finger.
 If we use “is” in terms of strict identity (like Clark Kent is Superman) then your finger is not you because you are much more than a finger.
 However, if we use “is” to mean a part incorporated within a thing (like a tree is green, or trees are green things) then your finger is you because it is part of you.
 If Batman is blue, and my car is blue, this doesn’t mean my car is Batman.
 Bill Clinton famously tried explaining this as a lawyer with his “that depends what your definition of ‘is’ is”, which did not gain him much sympathy.
 Being an individual human, you are and are not humanity.
 In fact, you are only one human out of quadrillions so far, so you are not very much of humanity at all, but what are you more than a human?